lellasone/printrbot-bed-visualizer/README.md

 __saturation__

+Saturation (large areas of the heatmap returning identical values when you know that not to be the case) can occur in two cases as follows:

+Low valued saturation around the heatmap edges may occur when your firmware has been set to prevent probe use near the bed edges, or when an offset has been defined between the probe and the nozzel.
+These settings are set in firmware and short of re-flashing the machine there is nothing to be done about it. adjusting the bed dimensions and step size can remove these areas from your chart if desired.

-When there is a really big difference (~ 2mm) between different parts of the bed, or when you have a large default z offset then parts of the map will saturate.
+High-valued saturation may occur When there is a really big difference (~ 2mm) between different parts of the bed, or when you have a large default z offset then parts of the map will saturate.
 To fix this tweak the PROBE_HEIGHT paramiter up, or open an issue.
 Note: Areas that saturate may actually be significantly lower then the value on the chart.